area9innovation/flow9/tools/dsl/wase/readme.md

 The biggest problem in daily use is that error messages are currently without positions.

+This compiler is not validating.
+For example, you can use dynamic code in constant contexts.

 # Type system

 Wase supports the types of Wasm: